-NRES Student Services Center 8-5 M-F N-509 Turner Hall 333-5824 Mary Lowry, Coordinator lowry@uiuc.edu Karen Claus, Secretary kclaus@iuc.edu the academic programs responsibilities for the department, including class scheduling, graduate student admissions, and student record-keeping for both graduate and undergraduate students.
+NRES Student Services Center 8-5 M-F N-509 Turner Hall 333-5824 nres@uiuc.edu Mary Lowry, Student Services Coordinator Karen Claus, Secretary kclaus@iuc.edu

+The Student Services Center was created in order to improve our response to student concerns and be a place for students to find answers to their questions.
+The Center also supports the academic programs responsibilities for the department, including class scheduling, graduate student admissions, and student record-keeping for both graduate and undergraduate students.
 Additionally, the Center offers job placement assistance, keeps alumni records for the department, and administers departmental scholarships and fellowships.